Panel Building Construction

 A UNIQUE TECHNOLOGY FOR MODERN CONSTRUCTION

 INDESOL has developed a unique panel construction method.
-The core of this technology is the use of foam concrete as the filler and a lightweight steel structure as the frame.
-This combination gives the panels exceptional strength, lightness, and excellent thermal and sound insulation properties.
+The core of this technology is the use of

 What Makes INDESOL's Method Unique?